Creators-Circle/Pulser/README.md

 FollowMe allows the user to assume one of two roles: Presenter or Audience.
 	Presenter - Start Your Own Presentation:
 		1. At the login page: you will have the choice to login with Github or Google, or proceed as a Guest without logging in.
 Login with Google or Github; you cannot present as Guest.
-		2. In the upper left corner, click hte 'New Presentation' button.
+		2. In the upper left corner, click the 'New Presentation' button.
 		3. Select the presentation you wish to give from the 'Select a file' window.
 		4. Near the top of the next page, you will see a six digit alphanumeric 'Join Code.'
 		5. Send this code to everyone you want to join the audience.